In New York state, drivers are banned from using handheld devices, and texting while driving is illegal.

 The most common reason officers conduct traffic stops is to enforce the law and to encourage voluntary compliance with these laws.
 The goal is to reduce injuries and deaths on our roadways.
 This is another reason why officers encourage us to do things like wear our seat belts, use child safety seats for our little ones, and not speed or drive under the influence of alcohol or other drugs.

 Many officers are killed each year and thousands more are injured in traffic-related incidents.
-For example, in 1999, over half of all line-of-duty officer deaths were related to traffic incidents.
 Officers often find uninsured drivers, drivers with suspended licenses, imparied drivers, illegal firearms, drugs, and fugitives.
 This is why officers are trained to place a great deal of emphasis on their safety and take a defensive posture at the stop, until the risk of confrontation or injury is diminished.

 Police vehicles are equipped with a variety of electronics that help assist officers with their duties and responsibilities, such as in-car camera surveillance systems, license plate readers, radar units, and mobile computers.